CI

 - name: Install Dependencies

-run: npm add @unlighthouse/cli puppeteer
+run: npm install -g @unlighthouse/cli puppeteer netlify-cli

 - name: Unlighthouse assertions and client